Must you be thinking about landscape compositions at home and that too practice? This guy needs some rest!

 That’s what I define; it varies from person to person and experience level.

 7 Simple Landscape Compositions which you can start practicing from Home

 This is truly based on acquiring skills at home. i.e. you must simply focus on skillset and then you can apply in the outer world.

 1. Rule of Third

 You must have heard about the Rule of Thirds several times.
 It can be applied in a photo composition in two ways –

 A. At the time of the shoot

 I would mainly say to focus on the rule during the point of the shoot because the minimal effort in post-processing is good.
 During this period make your mind so trained that in a minute it gives direction that to apply the Rule of Thirds.

 B. At the time of post-processing

-During this phase of the time, you can crop and move the subject to any intersections point.
+During this phase of the time, you can crop and move the subject to any intersection point.

 As you can see in the image above, I had composed the image with the Rule of thirds by using a tube light and wall clock.

 The rule says that you should place the subject in which you would like to highlight the importance at any of the four intersections.